1. Legal Framework Differentiating Employees From Independent Contractors

 - the user and the employer (i.e. the entity which leases the employee) are jointly liable for the payment of social security contributions, remuneration and benefits deriving from this open-ended employment contract.

-Besides, the Supreme Court ruled, in a judgment of 15 February 2016, that an employ-er who leases out his employees to a user in violation of the prohibition to lease out employees, in principle, imposed by the Act on temporary work, might be unable to rely on the contract, which formalizes such a leasing out, in order to claim the payment of his bill by the user.
+Besides, the Supreme Court ruled, in a judgment of 15 February 2016, that an employer who leases out his employees to a user in violation of the prohibition to lease out employees, in principle, imposed by the Act on temporary work, might be unable to rely on the contract, which formalises such a leasing out, in order to claim the payment of his bill by the user.

 An alternative to the leasing of employees could be to have recourse to a service agreement between the companies concerned.

-In such a framework, a user company gives limited instructions to employees of a service provider working within the user company, based on a service agreement exe-cuted between the user company and the employer/service provider.
+In such a framework, a user company gives limited instructions to employees of a service provider working within the user company, based on a service agreement executed between the user company and the employer/service provider.
 The purpose of the said agreement is not the lease out of employees, but the execution of a determined work.

 However, the following conditions must be simultaneously met: